ikkxeer/Powershell-Useful-Scripts/README.md

     ![image](https://github.com/user-attachments/assets/b7ffaf31-ca1c-40bb-82b4-885e406951a4)

+- ### Remove-Secure.ps1
+  Deletes the selected file so that it is untraceable once cleaned by file recovery software

 - ### Set-ColorTheme.ps1
   Change the color of the Windows theme between light and dark with the option to decide between either of the two